Queensland schools provide education ensuring the success of every student in:

 early childhood education program for children in the year before school.
 Attending a kindy program supports children learn through play, make friends and prepare for the transition to school.

 Kindergarten programs are offered in long day care services and stand-alone kindergarten services.
-The Queensland Government also delivers kindergarten programs via the eKindy and Kindergarten in remote communities initiatives.
+The Queensland Government also delivers kindergarten via the eKindy and State Delivered Kindergartens.

 Prep to Year 10

 Queensland schools implement all 8 learning areas of the

 Australian Curriculum in Prep to Year 10.